dendibakh/perf-book/chapters/10-Optimizing-Branch-Prediction/10-3 Replace branches with predication.md

 In contrast with the original version, the branchless version doesn't have jump instructions.
 However, the branchless version calculates both `x` and `y` independently, and then selects one of the values and discards the other.
 While this transformation eliminates the penalty of a branch misprediction, it is potentially doing more work than the original code.
 Performance improvement, in this case, very much depends on the characteristics of `computeX` and `computeY` functions.
 If the functions are small and the compiler can inline them, then it might bring noticeable performance benefits.
 If the functions are big, it might be cheaper to take the cost of a branch mispredict than to execute both functions.

-It is important to note that predication does not always benefit the performance of the application.
-The issue with predication is that it limits the parallel execution capabilities of the CPU.
+It is important to note that this technique does not always benefit the performance of the application.
+The issue with selection is that it limits the parallel execution capabilities of the CPU.
 For the original version of the code, the CPU can predict that the branch will be taken, speculatively call `computeX`, and continue executing the rest of the program.
 This type of speculation is not possible for the branchless version as the CPU has to wait for the result of the `CMOVNE` instruction to proceed.

 [TODO]: Provide better explanation of the tradeoffs.
 Maybe I don't need this binary search SO discussion?